Siroco Gemelos 22

 In connection with this, you will receive an email from us a few weeks before your arrival at Siroco-Gemelos 22 with a link to the form that you must complete.

 PLEASE NOTE: you must complete the form per guest.
 So, for example, if you come with 4 people, you must register the information for all 4 people.
+Registration is only valid for children aged 14 and over and for adults.
+Children under 14 do not need to complete the registration.

 We guarantee that we work in accordance with the guidelines as set by the Spanish government.
 The data is stored by the Spanish government in a secure system and is intended to identify potential risks and combat crime, such as money laundering or terrorism.
 The information is kept for up to five years, after which it is deleted.